-Finally, if you’re looking for a place to buy online tickets for tours prior to travelling, Viator and Get Your Guide are good options.
+Finally, if you’re looking for a place to buy online tickets for tours prior to traveling, Viator and Get Your Guide are good options.
 Viator (your 1st purchase gives 10% discount) is owned by TripAdvisor and offers a low-price guarantee.
 Get Your Guide has similar benefits but provides different tour offers so it’s useful to check both.

-No matter which city or which tour, local food tours are one of the best ways to learn about the foods, the sites, the history and the culture.
+No matter which city or which tour, local food tours are one of the best ways to learn about the foods, the sites, the history, and the culture.

 Enjoy your meal!
 Bon appétit!
 Disfrute de su comida!
 Buon appetito!

 *Note: None of the companies or products listed here have contacted us, paid or requested we mention them.
 All references are entirely the result of Opptee writers’ experiences and research.*